nikhilsp1585/nikhilsp1585/README.md

 ### Namaste, Here's My Status 👋

-- Currently working on Python programs, Java programs, webapps, Android app devlopement, .NET, C# to improve my skills.
+- Currently working on Python programs, Java programs, Django Webapps to improve my skills.
 - Learning C++, C#, OpenGL & more.
+- Getting hold of FPGAs using Verilog, PCB Designing, Embedded Systems, Microcontrollers & Microprocessors, and many more.
-- Always here to collaborate on Python projects,DesktopApps Projects, Android Projects, Open Source projects
+- Always here to collaborate on Python projects, Open Source projects

 ### Languages & Frameworks that I am familiar with: